 According to a CareerBuilder study, 22% of employers have fired an employee for calling-in-sick with a fake excuse, and 24% have fired an employee for using the internet for non-work related purposes.

-Although firing an employee can have a negative impact on employee turnover rates, keeping an unproductive employee in the company can affect productivity in the long term.
+Although firing an employee can have a negative impact on employee turnover rates, keeping an unproductive employee in the can affect productivity in the long term.

 Therefore, letting an employee go can be the best course of action in certain situations.
 The question is: is severance pay a law requirement?
 Can you not offer severance pay?
 If so, what are the implications?